DevDyna/ClassicProgressionSkyblock/README.md

 Mainly all quests have as reward Randomium ore that can give you everything of this modpack ( warning can be unbalanced but not report because is planned! )

+All progression not limit you on use differents way to create farms or other , only limit you to use types of mods example you can use Ars Nouveau turrets to harvest a tree or Pneumaticcraft drones or Create constructions or directly dissolve things to obtain others to make wood via Alchemistry

 Main mods: